 Your 1st Prolotherapy Visit

-Pain Medications: If you are taking anti-inflammatory medications such as Motrin, Advil, Aleve, or Celebrex, or narcotic medications such as Vicodin, MS Contin, Morphine, Percocet, etc. it would be best to stop taking them 2-7 days prior to your first visit.
+Pain medications: If you are taking anti-inflammatory medications such as Motrin, Advil, Aleve, or Celebrex, or narcotic medications such as Vicodin, MS Contin, Morphine, Percocet, etc. it would be best to stop taking them 2-7 days prior to your first visit.
 They interfere with the healing process with Prolotherapy.
 If you have been taking narcotic medications long term, you should discontinue them only under the guidance of a physician.

 Test Results: if you have MRI, X-ray, or other pertinent lab reports, please bring them with you for your appointment.

-Eat prior to coming in.
+Eat prior to coming in!
 If you are planning to get Prolotherapy, you must eat beforehand.
 If you have a morning appointment, please eat a good breakfast before coming in, ideally with some protein.
 If you have an afternoon appointment, you should have had breakfast and lunch before coming in.

-While at Caring Medical
+While at Caring Medical Florida

-Patient Visit: The physician/PA will review your medical history and do a physical exam to assess the painful areas and overall joint function.
+Patient visit: The physician/PA will review your medical history and do a physical exam to assess the painful areas and overall joint function.
 He/she will then talk with you in more detail about an ideal treatment plan.
-If the practitioner feels you are a good candidate for Prolotherapy, the treatment can be done that same day.
-If it is felt that additional diagnostic visualization is recommended, such as Digital Motion X-ray or Musculoskeletal Ultrasound, your practitioner can discuss the benefits of those with you.
-In addition, if there are any other laboratory tests, nutrition or diet suggestions, device or exercise instructions, these will be discussed during the visit.
+If the practitioner feels you are a good candidate for Prolotherapy, treatment can be done that same day.
+Most patients come here because we are a treating clinic, not just a consulting or diagnosing clinic.
+Thus, we are the ideal fit for patients who want to use Regenerative Medicine treatments to resolve their condition and are active participants in their own recovery.
+During your visit, other case-specific suggestions may be made, including laboratory tests, nutrition or diet suggestions, supplements, brace or another device, and/or exercises to aid in your rehabilitation.

-After Treatment: After the treatment, you will rest with some heat packs on the treated area for 10-15 minutes.
+After treatment: After the treatment, you will rest with some heat packs on the treated area for 10-15 minutes.
 This helps soothe the treated area and also helps speed the healing through increased circulation.
-While you rest with heat, the assistant/nurse will review our Post Prolotherapy Instruction sheet with you.
+While you rest with heat, the assistant/nurse will review our Post-Prolotherapy Instruction sheet with you.
 This covers the do’s and don’ts with Prolotherapy.

-Nutritional Supplementation and therapeutic devices: Your Prolotherapy specialist may have diet recommendations or suggest some nutritional supplements to aid in your healing or overall health.
-If specific Prolotherapy-related supplements are part of your treatment plan, a high quality source will be recommended where you can obtain them.
+Nutritional supplementation and therapeutic devices: Your Prolotherapy specialist may have diet recommendations or suggest some nutritional supplements to aid in your healing or overall health.
+If specific Prolotherapy-related supplements are part of your treatment plan, a high-quality source will be recommended where you can obtain them.
 If your practitioner recommends a therapeutic device for your condition (such as a cervical collar or rehabilitation exercise equipment), your nurse/assistant can advise you on where to obtain them as well.

 Checkout and Follow-up

-Follow-up Appointment: Before leaving, you can also schedule your next Prolotherapy visit with your clinical assistant, or with any of our administrative team upon checkout.
+Follow-up appointment: Before leaving, you can also schedule your next Prolotherapy visit with your clinical assistant, or with any of our administrative team upon checkout.
 It is a good idea to make your appointment at this time, to ensure you can get the appointment time you want, as the schedule fills up quickly.